-Develop a new skill that is all-encompassing for them to be relevant at all times and drive the development of the accounting profession.
+Develop a new skill that is all-encompassing for them to be relevant every time and drive the development of accounting profession.

-Established Drone-focused division or department should be set up to handle all matter related to drone and lastly
+Establish Drone-focused department that enable accounting firms to handle all matter related to drone.

 Check the impact of drones on client’s business operations.